This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you don’t like walking, you can also jump on the free streetcar to take a ride around the area.

-We opted out of visiting the Arizona Sonora Desert Museum, despite it being recommended by numerous people within our community.
+We opted out of visiting the Arizona Sonora Desert Museum the first time we went, despite it being recommended by numerous people within our community.

 The desert taught them by just being in it.
 And that’s enough.
 Some times we can force “learning” too much on our kids and not enough being and absorbing.